samirjdev/ReadMyLegal/README.md

     - We learned more about A, AAAA, CNAME, and other records in order to maintain and protect our domain as much as possible.
 - Design Philosophy
   - Held a group vote.
 We maintained a respectful manner with each other and collaborated well with each other, each of us playing a special role on the team.

-## And the result...?

-Nothing much to be said.
-We're proud of everything that we collaborated on together.
-We're proud of ourselves and our project.
-Furthermore, we've learned and grew to new heights.
-That in itself is possibly the greatest accomplishment of all.

-Thank you, Knighthacks 2023!

 ## What's next for ReadMyLegal.